soulcutter/saxerator/README.md

 Saxerator [![Build Status](https://secure.travis-ci.org/soulcutter/saxerator.png?branch=master)](http://travis-ci.org/soulcutter/saxerator)
 =========

-Saxerator is a SAX-based xml-to-hash parser designed for parsing very large files into manageable chunks.
-Rather than dealing directly with SAX callback methods, Saxerator gives you Enumerable access to chunks of an xml document.
+Saxerator is a streaming xml-to-hash parser designed for working with very large xml files by giving you Enumerable access to manageable chunks of the document.
-This approach is ideal for large xml files containing a collection of elements that you can process independently.

 Each xml chunk is parsed into a JSON-like Ruby Hash structure for consumption.